JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Full-Text-Query.md

 You can use the [[UserGuide/Configuration API|Configuration API]] to attach full text query functionality to a SPARQL Endpoint.
 To do this you will need to specify configuration for one of several ancillary objects.

-As the Full Text Query functionality is an additional feature it uses a separate [[http://www.dotnetrdf.org/configuration/fulltext#|Full Text Configuration Vocabulary]] to specify the additional vocabulary used in configuring these objects.
+As the Full Text Query functionality is an additional feature it uses a separate [Full Text Configuration Vocabulary](http://www.dotnetrdf.org/configuration/fulltext#) to specify the additional vocabulary used in configuring these objects.

 Note that all types specified by the `dnr:type` property that refer to classes in this library must have the assembly name `dotNetRDF.Query.FullText` included and all types that refer to classes from Lucene.Net must include `Lucene.Net`